sparks-josh/ASE230_Project1/presentation/Tutorial Slides.md

   - Returns the results of the query
 - if ($result->num_rows > 0)
   - Checks if any data was returned
-    - Yes -> the user's ID and name is displayed
+    - Yes -> the board's ID and name is displayed
-    - No -> displays "No user with ID $id" message
+    - No -> displays "No board with ID $id" message

 ---